espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

 `wifi.scan(callback)`

+The signature for the callback function is:

+    callback(err, arrayOfAccessPoints)

 The callback function is passed an array of records where each record describes a potential access point.
 Each record contains: